sanjay-namdeo/notes/misc/iso8583-message.md

 Message factory is a set of rules defined how to perform conversion to/from ISO-8583 message.
 These rules are defined in specific XML format:

 ## encoding
 What type of encoding is used in the conversion.
-Currently only support ASCII.
+Currently, only support ASCII.

 ## iso-message
 It can have one or more iso-field tag